usmanmusa1920/kyaah/README.md

     pip install kyaah
 ```

-Wait for the installation to finish.
+Wait for the installation to finish, basically the library was uploaded using `sdist` (Source Distribution) and `bdist_wheel` (Built Distribution).
 After that create a new file let call it `test.py` in the file paste the below code with your credentials.

 ```python
     import kyaah